aflorithmic/audiostack-python/README.md

 ---

 <p align="center"> This is the official <a href="https://audiostack.ai/" rel="noopener">audiostack</a> Python 3 SDK.
-This SDK provides easy access to the api.audio API for applications written in Python.
+This SDK provides easy access to the Audiostack API for applications written in Python.
     <br>
 </p>